lammps/lammps/doc/src/Speed_kokkos.rst

    running on GPUs is to use "full" neighbor lists and set the Newton flag to "off" for both pairwise and bonded interactions, along with threaded communication.
 When running on Maxwell or Kepler GPUs, this will typically be best.
-For Pascal GPUs, using "half" neighbor lists and setting the Newton flag to "on" may be faster.
+For Pascal GPUs and beyond, using "half" neighbor lists and setting the Newton flag to "on" may be faster.
 For many pair styles, setting the neighbor binsize equal to twice the CPU default value will give speedup, which is the default when running on GPUs.
 Use the "-pk